fdilke/ice-exercise/README.md

 The Music Distribution Service wraps other services including a storage service which will be used via
     interfaces.
 There will be local memory-backed implementations for now.
-    In a full production implementation we would likely use a storage service backed by a database in the cloud.
+    In a full production implementation we would likely use a storage service backed by a database in the cloud, and it would use queries with joins rather than the not too efficient in-memory searches.

 For now there is no need to store any data or actually stream anything for the songs ; we just
     record their names and how much was streamed.